 “…84% of CEOs were concerned about the quality of the data they are basing their decisions on.”

 Banks’ core systems are famously aged, making them prime candidates for causing worry and concern about the data they hold, and the impacts it can have on business performance and customer satisfaction.
-But rather than wait and worry, banks too need proactive and measurable plans for data users across the business to build step-changes in their business capabilities and meet regulatory requirements.
+But rather than wait and regret, banks too need proactive and measurable plans for data users across the business to build step-changes in their business capabilities and meet regulatory requirements.

 Over the next few weeks and based on our experience with our clients in 2017, we’ll take a look at some comparable, achievable goals for data users, heads of department and regulatory reporting functions.